starwarsgeek1138/smt-pod/README.md

-# smtv-dev
-testing ground for smt-v website
+# SMT-V: The Society for Music Theory's Videocast Journal